 Figure 6 Boxplot of Nash–Sutcliffe modeling efficiency coefficient (NSE) (A) and root mean square error (RMSE in gC) (B) for five pools for four model scenarios.
 Diagonal lines and dots within boxes denote NSE and RMSE for two N adaptation strategies, N-retention and Flexible CUE, respectively.
 The box shows the interquartile range (IQR), with the median marked by a horizontal line.
 Whiskers extend to values within 1.5 times the IQR from the quartiles and outliers beyond the whiskers are indicated by individual markers.
 The percentage number in panel A show the % of litter dataset having NSE<0.
 Model legends are the same as in Figure 4.

-Detailed description of litter chemistry constrains of kinetic model parameters
+Detailed description of litter chemistry constraints on kinetic parameters